Snowshill Manor: Collections

 The house contains an eclectic collection of thousands of objects, gathered over the years by Charles Paget Wade, whose motto was "Let nothing perish".
 The collection includes toys, Samurai armour, musical instruments, and clocks.
 Today, the main attraction of the house is perhaps the display of Wade's collection.
 From 1900 until 1951, when he gave the Manor to the National Trust, Wade amassed an enormous and eclectic collection of objects reflecting his interest in craftsmanship.
 The objects in the collection include 26 suits of Japanese samurai armour dating from the 17th and 19th centuries, bicycles, toys, musical instruments, and more.

 Priest's House

 Wade was an eccentric man and lived in the Priest's House while housing his collection in the manor.
 It is said to be haunted by a monk, and by the ghost of a young woman forced in 1604 to marry against her will in one of the upstairs rooms.

 Garden

 The garden at Snowshill was laid out by Wade, in collaboration with Arts and Crafts movement architect, M. H. Baillie Scott, between 1920 and 1923.
 Their elaborate layout resembles a series of outside rooms seen as an extension to the house.
 Features include terraces and ponds, and the gardens demonstrate Wade's fascination with colours and scents.
 As well as formal beds, the gardens include an ancient dovecote, a model village, kitchen garden, orchards and small fields with sheep.

+Wolf's Cove model village

+This model village was originally built by Wade, in 1907, in the garden of his Lodgings in Hampstead.
+It was originally called 'Fladbury', but renamed to Wolf's Cove when he moved and expanded it in the late 1920's.
+It is a 1/2" scale model of a Cornish fishing village, centred round a harbour, with pubs, cottages and a railway.